Frisle/seti/README.md

 ```
 HSCUSTOM> zpm "install seti"
 ```
-4. You will be prompted to enter the web port number for your Clinical Viewer instance.
-If you are not using Clinical Viewer it does not matter what you enter for the Clinical Viewer web port number.
+4. You will be prompted to enter the web port number and instance name for your Clinical Viewer instance.
+If you are not using Clinical Viewer it does not matter what you enter for the Clinical Viewer web port number or instance name.
 ```
 Please enter your Clinical Viewer web :
 80